pkrouse/NewMovement/README.md

 # NewMovement
-New way to implement continuous move in VR.
+New way to implement continuous move in VR by tilting your head/upper body.